2021 BC Speakers

 Breakfast will be served upon arrival at camp.
-However, please ensure your daughter has eaten something before leaving home (there can be delays at stops and traffic along the route).
+However, please ensure your daughter has eaten something before leaving home.

-A packing list is sent to all parents in Spring.
+A packing list is sent to all parents in Fall.

 Camp Engies activities run as planned rain or shine.
-If there are severe storms, outdoor activities will be adapted for indoors.
+If there are severe storms, outdoor activities will be adapted for indoors/covered areas.
 We recommend checking the weather forecast a few days before camp to pack accordingly.

 Volunteers are trained in First Aid and will provide basic care for illnesses and injuries (e.g. bee stings, scraped knees).
 If the illness is more severe, we will contact you to discuss options for care.
 No news is good news!

 13. My daughter needs medication, should we bring it to camp?

 Please ensure your daughter brings all medication she regularly takes.
 Campers are permitted to keep certain medications (e.g. asthma inhalers, EPI-Pens) with them at all times.
 Other medications (e.g. antibiotics) should be given to staff when loading the bus for safekeeping.
 There is a refrigerator available at camp for medications.

 14. Can the kitchen accommodate special diets (e.g. peanut allergy, lactose intolerance, celiac, vegetarian etc.)

 Please inform us before to accommodate dietary restrictions.

 We know your daughter is a future leader in STEM, give her a weekend off!